-Transportation may be provided by school staff who have provided the proper insurance and driving documents to Hearthstone clerical staff.
+Transportation may be provided by school staff who have provided the proper insurance and driving documents to Hearthstone School clerical staff.
 In accordance with appropriate safety standards, the County Superintendent may establish regulations and procedures to allow parents to provide transportation.
 Field trips or excursions that are not directly related to the instructional program but are seen as beneficial to the participants must be approved by the Associate Superintendent on an individual basis.
 Field trips that are not directly related to the instructional program include, but are not limited to, extracurricular trips that broaden the students' education beyond the normal classroom curriculum.
 Such extracurricular trips may be related to club, team or special interest group activities.
 All trips, whether or not related to the education program, that require an overnight stay must be submitted to the Associate Superintendent for approval on an individual basis.
 No field trip shall be authorized if any student would be excluded from participation because of a lack of sufficient funds.
-Students with transportation.
+Students with transportation or funding concerns should contact Hearthstone School's front office, Supervising Teacher, or Site Administration.